Last Modified: 9/28/2022

-The Centers for Medicare & Medicaid Services (CMS) provides instructions to contractors regarding Medicare payment for drugs and biologicals incident-to a physician’s service.
+CMS provides instructions to contractors regarding Medicare payment for drugs and biologicals incident to a physician’s service.
 The instructions also provide the contractor with a process for understanding if an injectable drug is “usually” self-administered (to mean a drug you would normally take on your own) and therefore not covered by Medicare.

-• The term “usually” means that the drug is self-administered more than 50 percent of the time for all Medicare beneficiaries who use the drug, and are considered excluded from coverage.
+• The term “usually” means that the drug is self-administered more than 50% of the time for all Medicare beneficiaries who use the drug and are considered excluded from coverage.

 • Revenue code 0637

 • HCPCS code that describes the services rendered; or,

 • Use A9270 (non-covered item or service) when there is no other appropriate code

 • Modifier GY (item or service statutorily excluded or does not meet the definition of any Medicare benefit)

 • Reason code 31324 will append to the line item when the GY modifier is present, and holds the beneficiary liable

 • Reason code 31947 will apply to the line item when the GY modifier is not present, and holds the provider liable

 • Advanced beneficiary notice (ABN) is not required